whydumb/AI_TEST_2/README.md

 **STT Providers:**
 - **Groq**: You **need** a [GroqCloud API key](https://console.groq.com/keys) as Groq is used for Audio transcription
 - **Pollinations**: Free STT service, no API key required.
-Uses the `openai-audio` model via the Pollinations API
+Uses the `openai-audio` model via the Pollinations API. <!-- Why do we recommend this?
+I mean it is a TTS model, not a STT model... -->

 To use Groq STT, simply set `"stt_provider": "groq"` in your settings.js file.
 This provides an alternative to pollinations for speech-to-text transcription.
+> [!Note]
+> Pollinations can be buggy!
+> Using STT as `groq` is still free, and is far more stable and correct that pollinations.
 <!-- UPDATED BECAUSE POLLINATIONS IS NOW DEFAULT -->

 ## Dataset collection